orcasound/orcamap/installation_notes.md

 ```

-I basically adapted the instructions from digital ocean at:
+I basically adapted the instructions from the digital ocean at:
 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04